This page describes the steps needed to read simulation data from disk and to write computation results back to disk.

 See the list of supported file formats.

 for loading the specified data file as input to the pipeline.

 Unlike the Load File function in OVITO’s graphical user interface, the

 import_file() function does not

-automatically insert the loaded data into the three-dimensional scene.
-That means the data will not, by default, appear in rendered images or
+automatically insert the loaded dataset into the three-dimensional scene.
+That means the dataset will initially not appear in rendered images or

-Pipeline.add_to_scene() to make the pipeline part of the current scene.
+Pipeline.add_to_scene() to place the pipeline’s output into the current

-More on this can be found in the Rendering & visualization section.
+visualization scene.
+More on this topic can be found in the Rendering & visualization section.